Surgical Procedures for Melanoma

 Surgery offers the best chance of a cure for melanoma.
 If caught at an early stage, more than 90% of patients survive five or more years.
 Surgery is not effective if the cancer has already spread to other parts of the body.

-Recurrence or spread of cancer can occur despite surgical removal of the melanoma, but surgery is not thought to cause spread or recurrence.
+- Recurrence or spread of cancer can occur despite surgical removal of the melanoma, but surgery is not thought to cause spread or recurrence.